Own-Data-Privateer/hoardy-web/README.md

 In other words, `pwebarc` is your own personal [Wayback Machine](https://web.archive.org/) which passively archives everything you see and, unlike the original Wayback Machine, also archives HTTP `POST` requests and responses, and most other HTTP-level data.

-Also, unless configured otherwise, [`pWebArc` (the extension)](./extension/) will dump and archive collected data immediately, to both prevent data loss and to free the used RAM as soon as possible, to keeping your browsing experience snappy even on ancient hardware.
+Also, unless configured otherwise, [`pWebArc` (the extension)](./extension/) will dump and archive collected data immediately, to both prevent data loss and to free the used RAM as soon as possible, keeping your browsing experience snappy even on ancient hardware.

 Unlike most of [its alternatives](#alternatives), `pwebarc` **DOES NOT**: